Which Is The Best Explanation Of How Blindsight Can Happen

 How Blindsight Bypasses the Damaged Area

 Additionally, research suggests that the brain’s plasticity plays a role in blindsight.
 The brain can adapt to the loss of V1 function by strengthening connections between other visual areas.
 This reorganization allows for partial recovery of visual capabilities, albeit without conscious awareness.
-The exact mechanisms of this plasticity are still under investigation, but they highlight the brain’s remarkable ability to compensate for damage Easy to understand, harder to ignore..
+The exact mechanisms of this plasticity are still under investigation, but they highlight the brain’s remarkable ability to compensate for damage Easy to understand, harder to ignore.
+Worth knowing..

 The Neurological Evidence Supporting Blindsight

-Worth adding, experiments involving tasks that require unconscious visual processing—such as detecting a hidden object or reacting to a sudden movement—demonstrate that individuals with blindsight can perform these tasks better than those with intact V1.
+Also worth noting, experiments involving tasks that require unconscious visual processing—such as detecting a hidden object or reacting to a sudden movement—demonstrate that individuals with blindsight can perform these tasks better than those with intact V1.
 This performance suggests that the alternative pathways are functional and capable of processing visual information, even if it is not consciously perceived.

 Why This Explanation is Considered the Best